 Using big city public transportation is key to our family travel budget.
 Besides just being pretty fun for kids to experience the ride and the scenery along the route, navigating the transit maps and the ticket options and payment systems becomes a lesson in geography, math, and technology.

 My kids are teens now and very adept at reading maps, understanding bus and train lines, and using computerized kiosks.
-I must admit that I’m happy to allow them to jump ahead of me to figure out the ticket vending machine, quickly press a few buttons, and produce our tickets.
+I’m happy to allow them to jump ahead of me to figure out the ticket vending machine, quickly press a few buttons, and produce our tickets.
 I tell them, “I can do it, it would just take me longer.”

 Taking Light Rail from Downtown Dallas to the Airport:

 I had the pleasure of visiting Dallas for the first time and found the DART (Dallas Area Rapid Transit) Rail system very easy to use.
 We took light rail from our downtown Dallas hotel to the Dallas/Fort Worth International Airport (DFW).
 We allowed plenty of time padding to the trip, knowing it is a long ride, nearly an hour.
 But it was a pleasant ride, clean and comfortable.
 And on time.

 First, we walked up to the ticket vending machine at the rail station nearest to our hotel.
 The machines are found at all DART stations.
 We bought a 2-hour pass, which are ready for immediate use.
 Ticket passes for the day or week need to be time stamped by the machine upon first use.
 The machines accept cash and credit cards.
 Keep your tickets and show them if you are asked by a fare enforcement officer.
 (We were not asked on our trip.)

 **Families with strollers, wheelchairs, or luggage have easy access in the no-stair, “low-floor” center section of each car.**

 Arriving at DFW Airport by Light Rail: